danielaczarref/calorie-tracker/README.md

 4. Write the code in the **.js** files present in **src** folder
 5. Run the test scripts available under **src/test** by giving `npm run test` command in the terminal to test locally.
 6. Refactor the solution to ensure all test cases are passing.
-7. Zip the solution code with the name same as assignment name.
-8. Upload the zipped solution for submission.
-# calorie-tracker